FairwindsOps/tethys/README.md

 Before you begin the challenge, you will be asked to provide a public ssh key and you will be given an username and IP address of an VM on which to complete the tasks.
 The VM will be running Debian Jessie Linux. **Alotted time is 1Hr.** You may complete the tasks all in one sitting but are not required to do so.
 Time keeping is up to you.

 Before you begin, read the entire list of tasks and conduct any preliminary research required to fully understand the goals.
 This should not be included in your 1 hour.
-We will invite you as a guest to a single channel on the ReactiveOps Slack workspace.
-Once you are in, post any questions or clarifications you have and someone from ReactiveOps will respond.
+We will invite you as a guest to a single channel on the Fairwinds Slack workspace.
+Once you are in, post any questions or clarifications you have and someone from Fairwinds will respond.

 ---